mravendi/mravendi.github.io/_posts/2020-06-30-BestPractices.md

 ### Defining Evaluation Metrics
-You need to define a proper evaluation metric for the problem at hand.
-For example, Intersection Over Union (IOU) in segmentation problems or Area Under the Curve (AUC) in classification problems are common.
-Here is an example of defining IOU using PyTorch:
+In order to make progrees in your experiments, you need to define a proper evaluation metric for the problem at hand.
+It will give you a way to measure progress and desing better experiments.
+Evaluation metrics are task specific.
+For example, Intersection Over Union (IOU) in segmentation problems or Area Under the Curve (AUC) in classification problems are very common.

+Here is an example of defining IOU using torchvision:
 ```python
 import torchvision
 iou=torchvision.ops.box_iou(output, target)
 ```

 ### Learning Rates
 The learning rate is one of the most important hyper-parameters in ML experiments.
 That means you need to try to find its value by experimenting.
 Start with default values but do not settle on that.
 Experiment and find the best value.

-Here is an example in PyTorch to set or change the learning rate:
+Here is an example in PyTorch to set or read the learning rate:

 ```python
 from torch import optim